How to catch more “disappearing” latent defects before they turn into reliability time bombs

 100% macro defect inspection: how to catch more time-bomb problems earlier

-Because EagleView is an exceptionally fast semiconductor macro defect inspection system, it enables fabs to macro-inspect all of the wafers in a lot, without recipes, in just a few minutes.
+Because EAGLEview is an exceptionally fast semiconductor macro defect inspection system, it enables fabs to macro-inspect all of the wafers in a lot, without recipes, in just a few minutes.
 So there is no need for sampling.
 Consequently, EagleView can be used after many more process steps, to catch more problems much earlier in line.
 So fabs can take more effective corrective actions much sooner… To rework wafers rather than scrapping them later.
 Or to take problem tools off-line for repair before they cause further damage.

 Net result: 100% semiconductor macro defect inspection can increase yields while also reducing costs.
 And, very importantly, it can catch many more time-bomb reliability defects and keep them from becoming disasters later on in the field.